cmclean/nucleus/docs/source/nucleus/io/vcf.md

 Initializer for NativeVcfWriter.

 Args:
   output_path: str.
-A path where we'll write our VCF file.
+The path to which to write the VCF file.
   header: nucleus.genomics.v1.VcfHeader.
 The header that defines all
     information germane to the constituent variants.
 This includes contigs, FILTER fields, INFO fields, FORMAT fields, samples, and all other